 - Heat conduction is the transfer of heat between two objects in direct contact with each other.

-- The rate of heat transfer P (energy per unit time) is proportional to the temperature difference and the contact area A and inversely proportional to the distance d between the objects.
+- The rate of heat transfer P (energy per unit time) is proportional to the temperature difference via conduction through a slab of material with ends in contact with two objects at different temperatures and is proportional to the temperature difference and the contact area A, and inversely proportional to the distance d between the ends.

 - Radiation is heat transfer through the emission or absorption of electromagnetic waves.